 Roasted Goose is one of the traditional meals eaten on the Christmas Eve in Germany – but not the only one.
-Some of the families serve simply potato salad and sausages, some carp or roasted duck.
+Some of the families serve merely potato salad and sausages, some carp or roasted duck.
 In my husbands family traditionally the wild meat lands on the Christmas table.
 It’s very different form family to family.
-In Poland we eat differently – we have various Christmas dishes (12 dishes) and they are always the same, for most of them we had to wait all year long.
+In Poland we eat differently – we have various Christmas dishes (12 dishes), and they are always the same, for most of them we had to wait all year long.
 That has got a charm though:)

 The first time we prepared Roasted Goose for International Dinner Christmas Party where we have shared traditional meals with our friends.
 This year we had dishes from Poland, Germany, Slovakia, and Italy.
 We have started with homemade Slovakian sausage from our friend Katarina who got the recipe from her grandfather and has it produced here in Germany.
 The sausage was delicious – a little spicy – perfect!
 I was so glad I got some of those for Christmas this year!
 As an aperitif, really we served mulled wine.